Sliding Doors: Plot

-In the storyline in which Helen misses the train, subsequent services are delayed, so she exits the station and hails a taxi.
-A man tries to snatch her handbag and injures her, so she goes to the hospital.
-She arrives home after Lydia has left, and she remains oblivious to Gerry's infidelity.
-Unable to find another PR job, she takes two part-time jobs to pay the bills.
-Gerry continues to juggle the two women in his life.
-Lydia, wanting Gerry for herself, resorts to dropping clues to Helen of their affair.
-Helen suspects Gerry of infidelity but later discovers that she is pregnant.
-She receives a phone call, allegedly, for a job interview with an international PR firm.
-She tells Gerry the news but does not manage to tell him of her pregnancy.
-Lydia calls Gerry to her apartment, apparently to break up.
-Thinking Helen is at her interview, Gerry goes to see Lydia.
-While at Lydia's, Gerry answers the doorbell and sees Helen standing at the door, her interview being with Lydia, having arranged both meetings for the same time to expose their affair.
-Helen is stunned to see Gerry, and Lydia drops the news of her own pregnancy to both.
-Distraught, Helen runs off and falls down the stairs.
+In the storyline in which Helen misses the train, she is further delayed by an attempted mugging, which leads to a hospital visit.
+She arrives home after Lydia has left, and remains oblivious to Gerry's infidelity.
+Unable to find another public relations job, she takes two part-time jobs to pay the bills.
+Gerry continues to juggle the two women in his life, and Helen gradually becomes suspicious.
+She discovers she is pregnant but does not tell Gerry.

+Lydia soon realizes Gerry will never leave Helen for her and angrily breaks things off with him, to Gerry's relief.
+Lydia also realizes she is pregnant by Gerry and summons Helen under the guise of a job interview, but instead reveals the affair and her pregnancy to Helen.
+Distraught, Helen flees and falls down the stairs.
-In both storylines, Helen is taken to the hospital and loses her baby.

-In the storyline where she originally boarded the train and met her new-found love, James, she dies in his arms, right after he says he will make her very happy.

-Where Helen missed the train, she recovers and tells Gerry to leave for good.
-Then, as Helen enters the lift to leave the hospital after recovering, she drops an earring.
-As in their brief encounter at the beginning of the film, James picks up the earring and gives it to her, and then he begins the same cheer-up joke as when they first met in the other storyline.
-But this time, Helen correctly quotes the punch line, and they turn and look at each other.
+In both timelines, Helen is taken to the hospital and loses her baby.
+In the timeline in which Helen originally boarded the train and met James, her injuries are too severe and she dies with James at her bedside.
+In the timeline in which Helen missed the train, she recovers and tells Gerry to leave for good.
+She encounters James, who is visiting his mother, in the hospital lift.
+He utters the same cheer-up joke he told Helen in the other timeline.
+However, this time, Helen correctly quotes the punch line, and they turn and look at each other.